keithwhor/inherit.js/README.md

 ==========

+A more elegant way to prototype.

+inherit.js is a lightweight (3kb) wrapper for prototyping in js.

-A more elegant way to prototype. inherit.js combines function chaining with Python-inspired syntax to make object orientation in Javascript more manageable and easier to read.
+It combines function chaining with Python-inspired syntax to make object orientation in Javascript more manageable and easier to read.

 Compatibility
 -------------